Pula Travel Guide

 If Aquacolors waterpark is not enough for you, get some more adrenalin at Istralandia waterpark (direction Novigrad, Nova Vas exit).
 Please, check Istralandia website for more information on working hours and location.

-Ferry operates route to Venice from all western coast towns in Istria, and reverse.
-Check Venezia Lines schedule and sail to Italy just for a day trip.
+Check Adriatic Lines schedule and sail to Italy just for a day trip.

 Day trip to Venice